 Workshop for the Handyman

-Generally speaking, a workshop is not exactly glamorous, but a well-planned and organized workshop area will be a beautiful thing to a guy who likes to tinker and fix.
-Plus, think how many things on the ‘honey-do-list’ could be completed around the house with a proper shop setup for your handyman.
+Generally speaking, a workshop is not exactly glamorous, but a well-planned and organized workshop area will be a beautiful thing for a guy who likes to tinker and fix.
+Plus, think how many things on the ‘honey-do list’ could be completed around the house with a proper shop set up for your handyman.

-A shed or the garage may a great location for a workshop man cave.
+A shed or a garage may be a great location for a workshop man cave.

 Every space redesign starts with the basics.
 If you plan to add a wall or tear one out, great!
 My question is, what color are you going to paint this workshop?
 Why paint it you ask?
 There are a number of reasons, preventing damage to the drywall being one of the most important reasons.
 Not priming and painting the drywall may allow for the possibility of moisture and odors to penetrate the drywall which can cause problems.

 Painting drywall protects it from absorbing moisture, and it looks way better painted.

 Soap Box Warning: I have a pet peeve with unfinished garages.
 Why wouldn’t you complete the garage?
 If you are just starting out with a new home or revamping the room from scratch then priming and painting the drywall is easier when it’s new and clean rather than later when it may have sustained some damage and grime.
 A finished space is easier to clean up and it’s more likely to stay clean because it feels like a real room.
 Make sure the walls in the garage are primed and painted before you do anything else to set up this workshop.
 A couple of buckets of paint could save you money in the future.